10 Clear Signs You Have Exercise-Induced Asthma

 If you feel out of shape for no reason, the real reason could be exercise-induced asthma—which you can develop at any age.

 Coughing and shortness of breath are the most common symptoms of exercise-induced asthma, or EIB (exercise-induced bronchoconstriction, or narrowing of the airways).
 But many people may not recognize that they’re coughing as a result of asthma.
 You may feel these symptoms a few minutes after starting exercise, or it could take 20-30 minutes.
 “Especially if somebody’s running, they may not feel it right away, but as the demands increase and they’re working harder, that’s when it kicks in,” says allergist Neeta Ogden, MD, a spokesperson for the American College of Allergy, Asthma, and Immunology.
 In extreme situations, you may be gasping for air.
 Here are more surprising asthma triggers you can smartly avoid.

 Your chest and throat feel tight

 Your chest may feel constricted like you can’t take deep breaths or get enough air into your lungs.
 Your throat could also tighten.
 If this happens, stop exercising and catch your breath.
 “Your whole body is working so much harder to get oxygen that it wouldn’t be recommended to take a break and then start exercising again without your medication on board,” Dr. Ogden says.
-You might be ignoring these 7 asthma symptoms every adult should know.
+Here are some other reasons you might have chest pain when running or exercising.

 You live in a cold or dry environment